LONE PEAK VERTICAL KILOMETER

 For the safety of our volunteers and Big Sky Resort employees on the mountain, we will have two cutoffs for the Lone Peak VK.

-- Cutoff #1: 1 hour cutoff at the top of the Swiftcurrent chair before runners head up onto Bonecrusher and Alto ridge to the summit of Lone Peak.
-The top of the Swfitcurrent chair is approx 1.7 miles from the start.
+• Cutoff #1: 1-hour cutoff at the top of the Swiftcurrent chair before runners head up onto Bonecrusher and Alto Ridge to the summit of Lone Peak.
+The top of the Swfitcurrent chair is approximately 1.7 miles from the start.

-The overall race course cutoff in 2023 is 2 hours
+• The overall race course cutoff is 2.5 hours

 This is not an orienteering race.
-The race organizers will do everything they can to have the course marked well for race participants the day of the event.
+The race organizers will do everything they can to have the course marked well for race participants on the day of the event.
 Off-trail sections of the course will be marked in a way that race participants should be able to see from each course marking to the next to help guide them along the course.
-VK course markings will be Pink!
+Course markings will be green pin flags.

 Weather